• About

 27 March – International day of theatre

 To celebrate the international day of theatre, many cultural and art venues put on special events and plays.
-The tickets are often reduced too, so it’s worth checking the main theatres in the centre (such as the National Theatre, the Estates Theatre or the New Scene Balet) for any discounts and special offers.
+The tickets are often reduced too, so it’s worth checking the main theatres in the Prague centre (such as the National Theatre, the Estates Theatre or the New Scene Balet) for any discounts and special offers.

 28 March – Teacher’s Day